OpenMDAO/OpenMDAO/openmdao/docs/features/devtools/inst_profile.rst

    iprofview -h

-If you just want to see the timing totals for each method, you can call `iprof_totals` instead of `iprofview`.
+If you just want to see the timing totals for each method, you can call `iproftotals` instead of `iprofview`.
 For example:

 .. code::